nodejs/wiki-archive/API-changes-between-v0.4-and-v0.6.md

  * `child_process`
    * The `customFds` option to the `child_process.spawn()` method is deprecated.
 Only the values -1, 0, 1, 2 will work with `customFds` now and only if those are TTY file descriptors.
 You can however use the `stdinStream`, `stdoutStream`, and `stderrStream` options to achieve similar functionality.
    * You can no longer send a file descriptor through a unix pipe.
 Instead you can send a handle via `child_process.fork()`.
+  * The `.pid` property is not set to null when the child process exits.
+Listen for the `'exit'` event instead.
  * `dgram`
    * The `'unix_dgram'` type to the `dgram.createSocket()` is no longer supported.
 Use [bnoordhuis/node-unix-dgram](https://github.com/bnoordhuis/node-unix-dgram) instead.
 Note: The Unix domain datagram is *not* the Internet domain datagram (UDP) which stays supported.
  * `dns`